-Pursuant to Article 14 of the Articles of Association effective as of December 31, 2013, each director is required to hold at least 400 Company shares in registered form.
+Pursuant to Article 14 of the Articles of Association effective as of December 31, 2014, each director is required to hold at least 400 Company shares in registered form.
+In accordance with Article 20 of the AFEP-MEDEF Code, each director should be a shareholder personally and hold a fairly significant number of shares in relation to the directors' fees.

-As of December 31, 2013, to the Company's knowledge, each of the Board members holds the following number of shares in registered form:
+As of December 31, 2014, to the Company's knowledge, each of the Board members holds the following number of shares in registered form:

-Members of the Board of Directors Number of Technip shares held as of 12/31/2013
+Members of the Board of Directors Number of Technip shares held as of 12/31/2014

-Thierry Pilenko 143,500
+Thierry Pilenko 163,500

-Olivier Appert 904
+Olivier Appert 976

 Pascal Colombani 400

 Leticia Costa 400

 Marie-Ange Debon 400

 C. Maury Devine 400

 Manisha Girotra 400

 Alexandra Bech Gjørv 400

-Gérard Hauser 1,700
+Gérard Hauser 2,000

 John O'Leary 800

 Joseph Rinaldi 400

 Pierre-Jean Sivignon 400

-TOTAL 150,104
+TOTAL 170,476